-- PF3.
-Retain existing native vegetation, including all healthy and mature trees, to create the landscape buffer. - PF4.
-Do not plant invasive plant species included on the Coastal Invasive Species Committee Priority Invasive Plant List, and remove those already growing in the landscape buffer. - PF5.
+- PF4.
+Retain existing native vegetation, including all healthy and mature trees, to create the landscape buffer. - PF5.
+Do not plant invasive plant species included on the Coastal Invasive Species Committee Priority Invasive Plant List, and remove those already growing in the landscape buffer. - PF6.
 Plant species that will not grow tall enough to shade farm crops and are not likely to harbour insects or diseases harmful to nearby farm crops.

-- PF6.
-Design subdivisions on lands adjacent to lands designated for agricultural use to minimize potential conflicts between agricultural and non-agricultural uses by - a. laying out residential subdivisions to allow for at least 30 m separating habitable buildings from the lands designated for agricultural use; and - b. generally avoiding locating road endings in close proximity to land designated for agricultural use unless the roads have been designated as part of a major road network. - PF7.
-On parcels adjacent to land designated for agricultural use, locate buildings and structures as far away from the land designated for agricultural use as is reasonably possible in subdivisions that have not been laid out as described in the previous guideline. - PF8.
-On land designated for agricultural use, site non-agricultural uses, such as residential uses, to minimize the impact on existing or potential agricultural use of the land by the following methods: - a. locate non-agricultural buildings and structures in areas with lower agricultural potential, as determined by a report prepared a qualified environmental professional, or close to the fronting public road; - b. cluster non-agricultural buildings and structures to limit their total footprint; and - c. locate driveways to limit their encroachment on the agricultural land and to minimize the total amount of impervious surface.
+- PF7.
+Design subdivisions on lands adjacent to lands designated for agricultural use to minimize potential conflicts between agricultural and non-agricultural uses by - a. laying out residential subdivisions to allow for at least 30 m separating habitable buildings from the lands designated for agricultural use; - b. generally avoiding locating road endings in close proximity to land designated for agricultural use unless the roads have been designated as part of a major road network; - c. prohibiting new single-family residential lots larger than 0.10 ha along the boundary of the ALR; - d. prohibiting half roads and half cul-de-sacs along the boundary of the ALR; and - e. designing the road pattern in such a way to direct urban traffic away from routes used by farmers to move equipment. - PF8.
+On parcels adjacent to land designated for agricultural use, locate buildings and structures as far away from the land designated for agricultural use as is reasonably possible in subdivisions that have not been laid out as described in the previous guideline. - PF9.
+On land designated for agricultural use, site non-agricultural uses, such as residential uses, to minimize the impact on existing or potential agricultural use of the land by the following methods: - a. locate non-agricultural buildings and structures in areas with lower agricultural potential, as determined by a report prepared a qualified environmental professional, or close to the fronting public road; - b. cluster non-agricultural buildings and structures to limit their total footprint; and - c. locate driveways to limit their encroachment on the agricultural land and to minimize the total amount of impervious surface. - PF10.
+Road patterns in subdivisions must be designed in such a way to direct urban traffic away from routes used by farmers to move equipment.